 The study also tracked the months that had the best and worst news coverage.
 They found that coverage in December and January is lower than it should be.
 The low numbers around the holidays are a problem; as organizations are ramping up in an effort to raise donations with year-end fundraising campaigns, their brand is appearing less in the news.

-This year is probably too late to develop a holiday media strategy.
-But remember this for next year.
+There’s still time to develop a holiday giving strategy, but if things are getting down to the wire, remember this for next year.
 There’s opportunity to grow and a story to tell, especially if your organization does something special around year-end.
 You just have to do a good job of telling the media about it, and they’ll spread the word.
-The goal should be consistent coverage all year long, so find your lulls — whether they’re around the holidays or somewhere else — and work to erase them.
+The goal should be consistent coverage all year long, so find your lulls—whether they’re around the holidays or somewhere else—and work to erase them.

 Who’s Covering You